Mingren

 The Mingren (名人 (名人, Míngrén)) is a Go competition in China organized by the Chinese Weiqi Association.
 The word míngrén means "brilliant man".
 The Mingren is equivalent to the Nihon-Kiin's Meijin and the Hanguk Kiwon's Myungin titles.

 Outline

 The Mingren is sponsored by the Zhongguo Qiyuan and the People's Daily.
 It consists of a preliminary tournament in which 32 players compete against one another to determine the challenger to the previous year's winner.
 The preliminary is a single-elimination format, and the title match is decided in a best-of-three.
 Prior to 2016, the final of the preliminary tournament was decided in a best-of-three, and the title match was decided in a best-of-five.

-The winner's purse is ¥300,000 ($46,834) and ¥80,000 ($12,486) for the runner-up, as of 2017.
+The winner's purse is ¥400,000 and the runner-up's is ¥200,000, as of 2025.
+This was increased in 2023 from the previous edition (2019), where the prize money was ¥300,000 and ¥100,000.